Monterroso/TikAndTok/docs/architecture.md

   - Common components at the root of `widgets/`

 - **Navigation & Routing:**
-  We use Flutter's Navigator for screen transitions.
-The `AuthWrapper` in `main.dart` handles the main authentication flow:
+  We use Flutter's Navigator for screen transitions:
+  - The `AuthWrapper` in `main.dart` handles the main authentication flow:
     - Unauthenticated users see the `LoginScreen`
     - Authenticated users see the `FrontPage` (video viewing screen)
+  - Profile navigation is handled through the bottom navigation bar:
+    - Profile icon navigates to `ProfileScreen`
+    - Includes user profile management and logout functionality

 - **Coding Practices & Conventions:**
   Adhering to Dart's style guidelines and our defined nomenclature in [docs/development_guidelines.md](docs/development_guidelines.md), we use clear naming conventions (PascalCase for classes, camelCase for variables and functions, underscores for file names) and enforce modularity with a clean separation between UI, business logic, and data models.